nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Browse coverage in browser with [gocov-html](https://github.com/matm/gocov-html)

-Browse coverage in statically generated HTML page.
+Browse code coverage in statically generated HTML page.
 Multiple styles are supported.
 You may need to convert coverage report into `gocov` format. — [@matm](https://github.com/matm)

 ```